MumenJarrah/CloudLabs/lab1_guide.md

 All the commands will be run using the command line interface (CLI).
 The CLI is a powerful tool for running applications, inspecting the system status, and configuring a machine.

-First, open a terminal application.
+1. Open a terminal application.
 Click on the terminal application on the desktop.

 ![Terminal Application](fig1.png)

-The terminal opens showing the shell prompt as shown below.
+2. The terminal opens showing the shell prompt as shown below.
 The shell allows running commands and applications.

 ![Terminal](fig2.png)